Joel Pollak

 Joel Barry Pollak (born 25 April 1977) is a South African-born American conservative political commentator, writer, radio host, and attorney.
-He currently serves as the senior editor-at-large for Breitbart News.
+He is currently the opinion editor for the California Post after serving for almost 15 years as the senior editor-at-large for Breitbart News.
 He attended Harvard College ('99), the University of Cape Town ('06), and Harvard Law School ('09).
 In 2010, he was the Republican nominee for U.S. Congress from Illinois's 9th congressional district, losing to incumbent Democrat Jan Schakowsky.
 From 2009 to 2010 he was a research fellow at the Hudson Institute, and since 2017 he has been a radio host at SiriusXM.

 Early life and education

 Pollak was born to a Jewish family in Johannesburg, South Africa.
 His parents moved to the United States in 1977, and became United States citizens in 1987.
 He grew up in the Chicago suburbs, principally in Skokie.

 Pollak attended Solomon Schechter Day School.
 He then attended Niles North High School, where he was the class valedictorian in 1995.

 Pollak was politically liberal in his early life, active in groups that he later described as "the forebears of today's ANTIFA or Occupy movement".
 His political views began to shift toward the right after several experiences as a student in South Africa, which he described as waking him up "from a left-wing worldview".

 Pollak attended Harvard College, from which he graduated magna cum laude in 1999, with a joint degree in Social Studies and Environmental Science & Public Policy (ESPP).
 He then attended the University of Cape Town on a Rotary Scholarship, and earned a master's degree in Jewish Studies in 2006.

 He later attended Harvard Law School ('09).
 There, he was an active writer for the Harvard Law Record.